 Effects on Ocular Tissues

-As part of systemic vasculitis, various ocular vascular and inflammatory pathways are affected.
-The direct correlation between conjunctivitis and rash suggests overlapping inflammatory pathways in the conjunctiva and skin.
+As part of systemic vasculitis, various ocular vascular systems and inflammatory pathways are affected.
+From the direct correlation between conjunctivitis and skin rash, it is inferred that there is an overlap of inflammatory pathways in the conjunctiva and skin.

-Neutrophilic rosetting may be observed in conjunctival scrapings during the acute phase.
+In the acute phase, neutrophilic rosetting may be observed in conjunctival scrapings.

-Proposed mechanisms for ptosis include destruction of the artery supplying the levator palpebrae superioris, myositis, and immune-mediated neuropathy.
+The mechanisms of ptosis are presumed to include destruction of the artery supplying the levator palpebrae superioris muscle, myositis, and immune-mediated neurological lesions.

-7. Latest Research and Future Prospects (Research Stage Reports)
+7. Latest Research and Future Prospects (Reports at the Research Stage)

-It has been shown that myopia is more common in patients with a history of Kawasaki disease, and research is advancing on the mechanism of myopic shift induced by ocular inflammation.
+Myopia has been shown to be more common in patients with a history of Kawasaki disease, and research is advancing to elucidate the mechanism of myopic shift induced by ocular inflammation.

 Relationship with Multisystem Inflammatory Syndrome in Children